-Following the attempted saloon robbery early this morning.
-Officer Gulbransen arrested one F. M. Pubelo as a suspect, but it is hardly likely that anything will come of the arrest, as the young man with a Colorado name is apparently a sheepherder by occupation and unsophisticated by nature.
+Following the attempted saloon robbery early this morning, Officer Gulbransen arrested one F. M. Pubelo as a suspect, but it is hardly likely that anything will come of the arrest, as anything will come of the arres, as the young man with a Colorado name is apparently a sheepherder by occu-pation and unsophisticated by nature.
 It will undoubtedly be shown that the youth has done nothing worse than get on a slight "tear" and was caught on the streets at an unseemly hour.
-Chief Sheets said today that he did not think the young man was a bad 'un, and did not believe that Pubelo had anything to do with the attempted hold up.
+Chief the streets at an unseemly hour.
+Sheets said today that he did not think the young man was a bad 'un, and did not believe that Pubelo had anything to do with the attempted hold up.